Selling internationally with Amazon FBA? A guest article by expert Micha Augstein

 Those who run their own webshop know how much manpower, time, and complex processes are involved.
-Taking the step into foreign markets brings even greater challenges.
-Therefore, many retailers choose to go through already established online marketplaces like eBay or Amazon and utilize services that go beyond just the virtual infrastructure.
-One such example is “Fulfillment by Amazon,” or FBA.
+When taking the step abroad, even greater challenges arise.
+Many retailers therefore choose to go through already established online marketplaces like eBay or Amazon and utilize services that go beyond just the virtual infrastructure.
+One such example is “Fulfillment by Amazon,” or FBA for short.
 Selling internationally is intended to become easier this way.

 The service, which is also known in this country as “Shipping by Amazon,” offers many advantages: many new customers, growing consumer satisfaction, and easy processing.
 What is behind it?
 Does FBA really only offer advantages for shop operators and is the service suitable for every retailer or brand?
 A clear no – this should be stated right away.